-I was interested to see that during Pat Kernan’s “In The Papers” segment this morning on NY1 he referenced a story on soda settling your stomach.
-He mentioned that when he was a kid his mother used to give him soda, ginger ale specifically, to settle his stomach.
-He then mentioned that the article said that there is no value in giving people soda when their stomach is upset.
+Watching NY1 one morning on Spectrum, I was interested to see that during Pat Kernan's ‘In The Papers’ segment, he referenced a story on soda settling your stomach.
+He mentioned that when he was a kid, his mother used to give him soda - Ginger Ale specifically - to settle his stomach when it was upset.
+He then mentioned that the article said there is no value in giving people soda when their stomach is upset.

 I think the point of Ginger Ale when your stomach is upset is not because it's soda, the reason that Ginger Ale used to be the soda of choice to settle your stomach was because it was actually made with Ginger.

 Back in the good old days, when tonic water was actually made with quinine and could possibly help you battle malaria or leg cramps, Ginger Ale was actually made with Ginger.
 Ginger is very good at settling your stomach.

 The interesting thing about products on the market today is that they constantly change.

 And I understand that big businesses don’t understand that if you change tonic water from carbonated water and quinine, to carbonated water, high fructose corn syrup, and bitter lemon with a splash of quinine in it, it doesn't have any medicinal effect really at all.
 The amount of quinine is almost insignificant.

 Well, the same goes for Ginger Ale.
 If you take the ginger out of Ginger Ale, all you have is a commercialized soda that doesn't have any medicinal effect.
 And that can be said about many other products on the market today: when they were originally created to serve a purpose, they became popular as a luxury drink or food or product, and that status changed how it was made.